ralphjsmit/filament/docs/09-advanced/01-render-hooks.md

 - `PanelsRenderHook::TOPBAR_AFTER` - Below the topbar
 - `PanelsRenderHook::TOPBAR_BEFORE` - Above the topbar
 - `PanelsRenderHook::TOPBAR_END` - End of the topbar container
+- `PanelsRenderHook::TOPBAR_LOGO_AFTER` - After the logo in the topbar
+- `PanelsRenderHook::TOPBAR_LOGO_BEFORE` - Before the logo in the topbar
 - `PanelsRenderHook::TOPBAR_START` - Start of the topbar container
 - `PanelsRenderHook::USER_MENU_AFTER` - After the [user menu](../navigation/user-menu)
 - `PanelsRenderHook::USER_MENU_BEFORE` - Before the [user menu](../navigation/user-menu)